MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/FAQ-customize-bpf.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of adding stages to default configuration](media/FAQ-Customize-BPF-1.png)

 2. Create your own business process flow and make it the primary business process flow for the project entity, which lets you have any stage names you want.
-However, if you want to use the same standard project stages such as Quote, Plan, and Close, you need to do some customizations that are driven off your custom stage names.
+However, if you want to use the same standard project stages **Quote**, **Plan**, and **Close**, you need to do some customizations that are driven off your custom stage names.
 The more complex logic is in the closing of the project, which you can still trigger by just deactivating the project record.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of BPF customization](media/FAQ-Customize-BPF-2.png)

-## Additional considerations for Project Service app version 2.4.4.30 or earlier on platform 9.0
+### Additional considerations for Project Service app version 2.4.4.30 or earlier on platform 9.0

-In Project Service 2.4.4.30 or earlier on platform 9.0 with a custom business process flow, the **Stage Name** field on the project entity that is used in the **Project By Stage** chart and project list views won’t update, because it’s coupled to the default Project Stages business process flow.
+In Project Service 2.4.4.30 or earlier on platform 9.0, with a custom business process flow the **Stage Name** field on the project entity used in the **Project By Stage** chart and project list views won’t update, because it’s coupled to the default Project Stages business process flow.
 You can address this issue with the following steps:

 - Adding a custom field to capture the current business process flow stage that is updated as the user advances through the custom business process flow.

 - Modifying the **Project By Stage** chart to work with your custom field instead of the default configuration.

+## Steps to create your own business process flow for the project entity

 To create your own business process flow for the project entity do the following: